JakeMittleman/Imagine-It/README.md

-﻿Disclaimer: All images used in this assignment are created by Jake Mittleman and he authorizes their use in this project.
+﻿Disclaimer: All images used are created by Jake Mittleman and he authorizes their use in this project.

 Images are sourced from mrmcgentleman.tumblr.com